trivago/triava/tck/README.md

 	// Observation: Spec is unlcear.
 It talks about "evictions" when doing "expiration", but not about "true" evicitions.
 	// ehcache sends EVICTED, it seems.
 I will go for it, but it should be clarified.
 	// Proposed solution: Clarification

+# Spec: CacheWriter table
+	//  V getAndReplace(K key, V value)
+	// Observed: "Yes, if this method returns true"
+	//
+	// To be changed: "Yes, if this method returns a non-null value"